YimMenu-Lua/YimConfig/README.md

 ### Init Params

 - `script_name`: string: **Required:** The name of your script (or any name you want).
 Will be used to create and manage the `.json` file.
-- `default_config`: string: **Required:** The default config.
+- `default_config`: string/integer/table: **Required:** The default config.
 Can be a single string or number value or a table.
 Must be provided and will be used to fall back to it if the config file fails to be created/read.
 - `pretty_encoding`: boolean: **Optional:** Pretty format your save file instead of one single line *(if using a table config)*.
 - `indent`: number: **Optional:** Number of indent spaces if using pretty encoding *(defaults to 2)*.
 - `strict_parsing`: boolean: **Optional:** Used to guarantee decode-encode round-trip equivalency by marking Lua tables with metatables.
 Can be useful if you lose float precision after encoding and decoding a large float but can also cause issues in other applications like parsing empty strings.